ChrisWhealy/edge-cdn-store/README.md

 Software that implements this "edge-cache" functionality is part of the wider category of software forming what is called a Content Delivery Network (CDN).

-Wasmer Edge is the name of Wasmer's CDN offering and this proposal aims to extend its functionality by adding CDN caching capability.
+Wasmer Edge is the name of Wasmer's CDN offering and this proposal aims to extend its functionality by adding edge-caching capability.

 ## Impact